gitsiel/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first GitHub repository.

 README.md file was edited.
+Now I'm trying to reconcile everything.

-This file was modified locally.
+New line was added locally.
+Here.